-A Tax return covers a wide range of areas from interest earned on bank accounts, to state benefits received, salaries earned to gift aid charity payments.
-When it comes to preparing your Tax return, we will run through a general checklist of items that we require, but a general list of documents would include:
+Tax returns cover a wide range of areas. from interest earned on bank accounts, to state benefits received, salaries earned to gift aid charity payments.
+When it comes to preparing your Tax returns, we will run through a general checklist of items that we require, but a general list of documents would include:

 - Forms P60 or P45 from employers or pension providers